Considerit/ConsiderIt/README.markdown

    by hand, so the link with the <tt>csv</tt> file is broken -- if you want to make changes, just edit the seeds file.

+   **Caution!** Once people have added login information, points, and so forth to a running deployment, don't use <tt>rake db:seed</tt> on the production system since that will reset the database.
+Instead, test all the changes on a test version, using the commands above, then (painful) make the needed edits to the database on the production version to bring it into correspondence with the seeds file.

 ## Description of Contents

 The default directory structure of a generated Ruby on Rails application: